 But there is a significant challenge to understanding the extent of the impact of acoustic masking on whales.

 When a number of whales strand on beaches and die after a potential causal event such as a naval exercise using sonar, we can count them and conduct necropsies, and that way can begin to understand the severity of the problem.
 We then go to policymakers and government officials and say: here is the proof: the number of whales killed.
 We can then try and convince them to make laws and rules designed to protect whales from these threats, such as not using sonar in critical whale habitats.

 But we cannot do this for acoustic masking.
 Acoustic masking hurts whales by reducing their ability to perform essential life functions over their whole life.
 Rather than making any single moment more difficult, it makes every single moment slightly more difficult.
 And this makes it extremely difficult to understand.
 Unlike more direct threats, we cannot count the number of whales that have been killed from acoustic masking, and we cannot quantify just how much of an impact it has had upon them.
 This makes it very dangerous.
 By slowing reducing whales’ ability to survive, it is a silent, insidious problem.

 Part of the challenge in understanding this problem is that we don’t have baseline data: we don’t know how whales behave in a quiet ocean.
 When scientists started becoming more aware of acoustic masking, the ocean was already full of human-made sound.

 Because of this, we think that it is critically important to speak out about this silent killer: while collecting data, educating people as to the nature of the problem, and supporting those who are looking to mitigate it.

-Our Founder & President Dr. Roger Payne, who pioneered bio-acoustics research in marine mammal science.
+Our founder, Dr. Roger Payne, who pioneered bio-acoustics research in marine mammal science.

 COVID Acoustics Program